Parent / Athlete Handbook

 Saturday’s action begins at 9:00 with a round of consolation matches.
 The semifinal wrestlebacks follow at 11:00, the 3rd and 5th place matches at 1:00.
 The championship matches begin at 5:30 and end about 9:30.
 The trip to Champaign is around a 3 hour trip.

-LHS had 5 State Qualifiers last season, one that earned All-State honors, one that missed All-State honors by one match.
+LHS had 4 State Qualifiers last season, two that earned All-State honors.
 We hope to have at least one State Qualifier this year, hopefully more.
 But we believe your wrester will find this competition interesting and motivating whether there are LHS wrestlers competing or not.

 Directions to the State Farm Center (Assembly Hall) in Champaign: Rt.
 176 (east) to the Tollway (I-94).
 South on (I-94 to the I-94/I-294 split.
 Stay right after the split and get on I-294 south.
 Stay on I-294 to the south suburbs.
 Exit I-294 at I-57 south.
 Stay on I-57 south to I-74 just north of Champaign.
 East on I-74 to Prospect Ave.
 Exit at Prospect Ave., and go south to Kirby St. Make a left on Kirby and go east to the State Farm Center (Assembly Hall), which is on the right hand side.

 State Qualifier Information: Wrestlers qualifying for the State Tournament will be leaving early morning Thursday, February 20, to make the trip to Champaign.
 We will first check into our hotel (LaQuinta Inn, 1900 Center Dr., Champaign, 217-356-4000).
 Thursday’s competition will begin at 5:00.